Image

 Drug Crimes Lawyer in Boone County, MO: Protecting Your Rights and Future

-The Fourth Amendment protects against unreasonable searches and seizures.
-If evidence was gathered without probable cause or a valid warrant, we’ll fight to have it suppressed.
-This can significantly weaken the case against you and may even lead to a reduction or dismissal of charges.
+The Fourth Amendment safeguards your rights against unreasonable searches and seizures.
+If law enforcement obtained evidence without probable cause or a valid warrant, your attorney might argue to suppress that evidence, weakening the prosecution’s case and possibly getting your charges minimized or dismissed.

 2. Constructive Possession: This refers to having knowledge of and control over the location of drugs, coupled with the ability and intention to possess them in the future.